Why Will You Want to Choose No Drill Blinds

 The Peel-and-Stick process works best for light-weight blinds, mostly made of paper.
 This method is not recommended for heavy materials.
 Some paper blinds are made for this purpose and you will be able to cut it to the size of your window.

 If you wish to try out other types of window treatment solutions, tension rods are a great option.
 These rods use tension to hand on to the window frames.
 These blinds can support heavier materials.
 However, for these rods to work, you need a slightly recessed window.
 Some blinds come with tension rods.
 Tension rods blinds are now available in a variety of designs, like roller shades, Roman Shades, blackout blinds, and so on.
 These blinds are a great option if you wish to add a new blind behind or on top of an existing window treatment, like curtains.
-However, you need to keep in mind that a big pull on the blinds can release the tension and bring the blind down.
+However, you need to keep in mind that a really strong pull on the no drill blinds can release the tension and bring the blind down.

 If you have trim around your windows, there is another option that might spike your interest.
 Corner brackets are specially designed for windows with trim.
 They look like traditional brackets but you don’t need to drill them into the wall.
 They are also a much sturdier option, and can withstand heavyweights.
-For this reason, these are an ideal option for hanging curtains on large windows.
+For this reason, these are an ideal option for hanging curtains and other no drill blinds on large windows.
 These brackets are available in a variety of designs, to go with any décor style of your choice.

 Things to Keep in Mind